tlswg/external-psk-design-team/draft-ietf-tls-external-psk-guidance.md

 random number, or its Universally Unique IDentifier (UUID) {{?RFC4122}}.
 Each endpoint SHOULD know the identifier of the other endpoint with which its wants to connect and SHOULD compare it with the other endpoint’s identifier used in ImportedIdentity.context.
+Note that the globally unique identifier is used only as an input to the key derivation process, and is not visible in the wire protocol, so the privacy considerations remain at the same level discussed in
+{{endpoint-privacy}} for pairwise shared PSKs with unique identity.
 It is however important to remember that endpoints sharing the same group PSK can always impersonate each other.

 # IANA Considerations {#IANA}